Your First Gold Jewelry Piece: How to Choose?

 For a Statement Piece

 A ring is the most personal piece - and the one that requires the most preparation.
 You need to know your exact size (which varies by finger, season, and time of day) and may need to have it adjusted by a jeweler.
-A pendant necklace or a gold ID bracelet are iconic alternatives that require no measurement beforehand.
+A pendant necklace or a gold ID bracelet are iconic alternatives that require no sizing.

 Decision Criteria